 Things to see on a road trip from Chicago to New Orleans

 If you do break up your journey into shorter drives with stops along the way, you will buy yourself time to explore some of the amazing sights, cities and nature along the route right down the middle of the United States.

-As the majority of the attractions I mentioned at our overnight spots were very music centred, there is also a little more variety here, as the last thing you want on such a fabulous trip is to not explore the diverse landscape you'll be traversing because you're solely focused on one thing.
+As the majority of the attractions, I mentioned at our overnight spots were very music-centered, there is also a little more variety here, as the last thing you want on such a fabulous trip is not to explore the diverse landscape you'll be traversing because you're solely focused on one thing.

 - Springfield, Illinois - The 6th most populous city in Illinois, famed for its culinary innovations, as well as being the home of legendary president Abraham Lincoln for almost 25 years.

 - Gateway Arch National Park - The famed Gateway Arch is an incredible piece of architecture that symbolizes the area's history as the gateway to the West during the westward expansion during the 1800s.
 Added to the register of U.S national parks in 2018, it is the smallest and 3rd most recent entry.

 - St Louis, Missouri - The soulful city in the state of Missouri with amazing food and music culture, located on the banks of the Mississippi River.